+Students are required to have health insurance while on rotations.
+We do not request that you show us proof of insurance, but you may be asked to demonstrate evidence of insurance for some rotation sites and we recommend that you keep your proof of insurance with you at all times.
 The College of Pharmacy does not provide health insurance coverage should the student become sick or injured while at a rotation site.
 Students who are not covered under a health insurance plan of a spouse or parent/legal guardian are strongly encouraged to obtain personal accident and sickness insurance through the Campus Health Service or another source.
-Some rotation sites require students to have proof of health insurance coverage to be admitted to the site.
+You can find information about insurance through Campus Health here: http://www.health.arizona.edu/fees-insurance

-To participate in rotation activities, a student must be a registered pharmacy intern.
+To participate in patient-related activities (such as health fairs) and rotation activities, a student must be a registered pharmacy intern.
 Each student must comply with Arizona Pharmacy Rules and Statutes, including notifying the Arizona State Board of Pharmacy of change of mailing address within ten days

 Students completing rotations out of state must obtain required registration in that state and comply with intern regulations of that state.